YourSouLi5Mine/trainee/ricardo/README.md

 # Vim notes 📔

 ## Modes
-In Vim we some modes when we are editing a document.
+In Vim we have three modes when we are editing a file.

 1. Command mode.
 2. Insert mode.